A-LevelChemistry

 View mark scheme hint

-Explain how the strength of an acid is determined.
+Explain how the pH scale is used to determine the strength of acids and bases.
 [4 marks]

 4 marks